DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Methods

 \paragraph{Filtering.} The DNA-MGC+ codec supports filtering of the encoded DNA sequences according to arbitrary content-specific constraints prior to synthesis and storage.
 These constraints can be specified independently of the coding structure and may include limits on homopolymer length, bounds on GC content, exclusion of specific sequence motifs, or other biochemical and thermodynamic requirements.
 This capability is enabled by the outer RS code, which allows the encoder to generate an excess pool of candidate sequences from which any subset can be selected to represent the file.
 In particular, by setting the outer redundancy parameter $c_{\text{out}}$ to its maximal value, the encoder can generate up to $N_{\text{max}}=2^{\ell_{\text{out}}}$ candidate sequences.
 These candidate sequences are then screened, and a subset of $N\leq N_{\text{max}}$ sequences satisfying the desired constraints is retained for synthesis and storage, while the remaining sequences are discarded.
+If the file is large and a multi-packet representation is used, each packet is screened independently.

+A limitation of this approach is that, when the constraints are strict, the number of admissible sequences among the $N_{\text{max}}$ candidates within a given packet, denoted by $N_{\text{adm}}$, may be smaller than the required number of encoded sequences.
+One possible workaround is to increase $\ell_{\text{out}}$, thereby increasing $N_{\text{max}}$.
+However, this also increases the encoded sequence length (see Fig.~\ref{fig:encoding_pipeline}), which may make some constraints harder to satisfy.
+A more effective solution is to limit the size of each packet such that $N_P \leq N_{\text{adm}}$.
+Since the number of packets scales as $P\approx N/N_P$, reducing $N_P$ increases the number of packets and the corresponding packet-indexing overhead.
+Nevertheless, this additional redundancy is typically modest, since the required packet-index length grows logarithmically with the number of packets.